 This was a good car to drive, but make no mistake, it’s huge.
 Like piloting a supertanker around town.
 Parking was an effort, with no sensors or camera.
 That was really the deciding factor to sell, it was too practical with all that boot space.

 This is such a conflicting car.
-It looks beautiful, it sounds beautiful, it drove really well and was very comfortable…. but damnit it was typically Alfa.
+It looks beautiful, it sounds beautiful, it drove really well and was very comfortable…. but damn it was typically Alfa.

-The lack of AC is one thing that has stuck in my mind and one of the reason im not a huge fan of leather.
-One stinking hot summers day in Christchurch, where we had a record heat in the 40(c)s, i just happened to need to go somewhere and i took the Alfa.
-Sure enough got back home and i was drenched in sweat.
+The lack of AC is one thing that has stuck in my mind and one of the reasons I’m not a huge fan of leather.
+One stinking hot summers day in Christchurch, where we had record heat in the 40(c)s, I just happened to need to go somewhere and I took the Alfa.
+Sure enough, got back home and I was drenched in sweat.
 Yuck.